Yunyung/Instance-Segmentation-on-Tiny-PASCAL-VOC-Dataset/README.md

 This project is part of a series of projects for the course *Selected Topics in Visual Recognition using Deep Learning*.
 This Repository gathers the code for **instance segmentation** on tiny PASCAL VOC dataset.

 In this instance segmentation task, we use [Detectron2](https://github.com/facebookresearch/detectron2), an software system that implements state-of-the-art object detection algorithms, developed by Facebook AI Research to conquer this task.
 [Mask R-CNN [2]](https://arxiv.org/abs/1703.06870) is the main model architecture in our project.
-See [report.pdf](???) for the more details.

 ## Environment